Newton-Okounkov bodies for categories of modules over quiver Hecke algebras: Introduction

-Here we are interested in another perspective involving cluster theory, namely the monoidal categorifications of cluster algebras introduced by Hernandez-Leclerc \cite{HL}.
+Here we are interested in a remarkable connection between cluster theory and representation theory involving the notion of \textit{monoidal categorification of cluster algebras} introduced by Hernandez-Leclerc \cite{HL}.
 Given a cluster algebra $\A$, a monoidal categorification of $\A$ is a monoidal category $\C$ such that there is a ring isomorphism $\A \longrightarrow K_0(\C)$ sending any cluster monomial onto the class of a simple object in $\C$.
 Here $K_0(\C)$ denotes the Grothendieck ring of $\C$.
 This is a strong assumption and is difficult to prove in general.
 The idea is to use results of cluster theory to understand the structure of the category $\C$.
 The first example of monoidal categorification appeared in \cite{HL}, where such a statement is proved for certain subcategories of finite-dimensional representations of quantum affine algebras in types $A_n$ and $D_4$.
-It was generalized to $ADE$ types by Nakajima \cite{Naka} using perverse sheaves on quiver varieties.
-More recently, Cautis-Williams \cite{CW} showed that the coherent Satake category of the loop Grassmannian is a monoidal categorification of certain affine coordinate rings.
+It was generalized to other simply-laced types by Nakajima \cite{Naka} using perverse sheaves on quiver varieties and Qin \cite{Qin}, and very recently by Kashiwara-Kim-Oh-Park \cite{KKOP21} who exhibited a large family of monoidal categorifications of cluster algebras via categories of modules over quantum affine algebras of arbitrary finite types, relying on former constructions due to Hernandez-Leclerc \cite{HLCrelle,HLJEMS}.
+In a different direction, Cautis-Williams \cite{CW} showed that the coherent Satake category of the loop Grassmannian is a monoidal categorification of certain affine coordinate rings.
 The works of Kang-Kashiwara-Kim-Oh \cite{KKK,KKKO3,KKKO} provided another class of examples of monoidal categorifications of cluster algebras via categories of modules over quiver Hecke algebras.
 Introduced by Khovanov-Lauda \cite{KL} and Rouquier \cite{R}, quiver Hecke algebras are $\mathbb{Z}$-graded algebras which categorify the negative part $U_q(\mathfrak{n})$ of the quantum group $U_q(\mathfrak{g})$ (here $\mathfrak{g}$ is a symmetric Kac-Moody algebra).
 Let $R-gmod$ denote the monoidal category of finite-dimensional graded modules over the quiver Hecke algebra corresponding to $\mathfrak{g}$.
 It was shown by Rouquier \cite{R} and Varagnolo-Vasserot \cite{VV} that the elements of the dual canonical basis of $U_q(\mathfrak{n})$ are in bijection with the set of isomorphism classes of simple objects in $R-gmod$.
 The results of \cite{KKKO} show that the cluster structures on the quantum coordinate rings $\Aqnw$ (known from \cite{GLS}) admit monoidal categorifications via subcategories $\Cw$ of $R-gmod$.
 Here $w$ runs over the Weyl group $W$ of $\mathfrak{g}$.